OSGP/Config/README.md

 - with ActiveMQ running, the Tomcat7 server can be started

 - open pgAdminIII and configure a connection: choose the 'Add a connection to a server.' and fill out the fields using Host localhost, Port 5432, Username osp_admin and Password 1234
+- run the script (/home/dev/Sources/config/scripts/sql/create-test-org.sql) to insert 'test-org' organization

-- make sure to set your GitHub user name and e-mail address using these commands: git config --global user.name "Your Name" and git config --global user.email "me@github.com"
+- before doing any commits and/ or pull requests, make sure to set your GitHub user name and e-mail address using these commands: git config --global user.name "Your Name" and git config --global user.email "me@github.com"

 ### Excluded
 The repo Integration-Test containing a FitNesse test suite, is not included in this development environment.